oliviawestmacottssw/SSW.Rules.Content/rules/cvbnet-configuration---do-you-know-not-to-use-debug-compilation-in-production-applications/rule.md

 ![ Good Example](debug-good.jpg)

-We have a program called [SSW Code Auditor](http://www.ssw.com.au/ssw/CodeAuditor) to check for this rule.
+We have a program called [SSW Code Auditor](http://www.ssw.com.au/ssw/CodeAuditor) to check for this rule.​​